 A lounge area.
 Photo: Mott Studios - California State Library - 1924

-A lobby view from the 2012 Curbed L.A. story "Touring South Park's...1924 Variety Arts Theatre," about the use of the building for a haunted house extravaganza.
-It features a wonderful 25 photo set by Elizabeth Daniels.
+A lobby view by Elizabeth Daniels that appeared with the now-vanished 2012 Curbed L.A. story "Touring South Park's...1924 Variety Arts Theatre."
+It was about the use of the building for a haunted house extravaganza put together by Blumhouse.

 The view back into the main lobby from the elevator lobby.
 Photo: Cap Equity Locations - 2014